Tediore/audioflow2mqtt/README.md

 **Docker via `docker-compose`**

 1. Create your docker-compose.yaml (or add to existing).
-An example docker-compose.yaml with all possible environmental variables is shown below.
+Example docker-compose.yaml with all environmental variables:
 ```yaml
 version: '3'
 services: